FAIR-by-Design-Methodology/IDCC25workshop/resources/02 MVS/content.md

 6. Discuss
     - How close a match are the ‘essential skills and competences’ for each profile to your group’s list?
 E.g. very poor/ poor/ ok/ good/ very good?
     - Are there any skills or competences you suggest we add or change in the profiles?
 Please give one or two reasons for any suggestions.
-    - If you have time, also look at the ‘OS skills terms’ listed in the profiles.
-These are selected from published ontologies and have definitions available online that you can refer to in your discussion.
 7. Share with other groups – which roles you looked at, 3 main points of your feedback on the profiles.

 ## Summary